 The AutoSomTM system is non-invasive as the animals are tested and monitored in their home cages having bedding, food, and water, making the system valuable to conduct experimental manipulations and sleep assessments for extended periods.
 The device consists of a floor-sensor board that detects the vibrations when the mouse moves in its home cage.
 A motor is fixed under the floor-sensor board that turns the rotating bar to keep the animal awake.
 The system operates four units interfacing one computer via USB cable.
-The screenshots of the AutoSomTM system using vibration signal are used to assess active or inactive (‘sleep’), and an infrared array is utilized for the detection of location and locomotion of the animal.
+The screenshots of the AutoSomTM system using vibration signal are used to assess active or inactive (‘sleep’), and an infrared array is utilized for the detection of the location and locomotion of the animal.

 The AutoSomTM system contains two modes: time-dependent and state-dependent.